bostoro/Password-Generator/README.md

 ### Libraries Used

 - `os`: Used for file and path operations, such as checking if the menu file exists and creating new files.
-- `glob`: Used to find all invoice files matching a pattern (e.g., `invoice_*.txt`) to determine the next invoice number.
+- `argparse`: Used for parsing command-line arguments and handling user input with custom error messages.
+- `sqlite3`: Used for database storage and management of password records.
+- `urllib.parse`: Used for validating and parsing platform URLs.

 These libraries are part of the Python standard library, so no external installation is required.
 They were chosen for their simplicity and effectiveness in handling file management tasks in a console application.